4 reasons to be hopeful about the notoriously wasteful fashion industry in 2020

 Consumers can drive some of that change by resisting the urge to buy fast fashion and instead buying fewer, more durable clothes.

 There is some evidence that this is already happening.
-A recent study has found that the number of items in the average American woman’s closet has been dropping for the past three years from 164 items in 2017 to 136 in 2019.
+A recent study found that the number of items in the average American woman’s closet has been dropping for the past three years, from 164 items in 2017 to 136 in 2019.

 But a lot of clothes that are produced every year aren’t actually worn by consumers at all.
-Fashion brands typically design and manufacture clothes months in advance, and often don’t accurately predict consumer tastes.
+Fashion brands typically design and manufacture clothes months in advance, and they often don’t accurately predict consumer tastes.
 The result is that lots of clothes don’t get sold or are sold at discounted prices to consumers who will wear them a few times before throwing them out.
 Brands sometimes manufacture too much fabric and don’t use it, or they make clothes in an inefficient way that results in a lot of unused fabric scraps.

 There are technology solutions that can reduce a lot of this waste.

 Data analytics, for instance, allow companies to figure out such things as how much fabric is required for a particular garment and how much is wasted.
-Cloud computing has meant that it’s much faster and easier to send information from design studios in New York or Paris to factories in China, so it is now easier to make clothes on-demand or at least closer to when they will be sold.
-“The challenge now is to apply all of these technologies to the issue of manufacturing clothes more sustainably,” says Frederic Gaillard, vice president at Lectra, a French company that creates machinery for cutting fabrics more efficiently. .
+Cloud computing has meant that it’s much faster and easier to send information from design studios in New York or Paris to factories in China, so it is now easier to make clothes on-demand, or at least closer to when they will be sold.
+“The challenge now is to apply all of these technologies to the issue of manufacturing clothes more sustainably,” says Frederic Gaillard, vice president at Lectra, a French company that creates machinery for cutting fabrics more efficiently.

 Some brands are large enough to force change at the factories they use.
 Others are too small to wield much power.
 But Gaillard believes that improved technology can lead to wider change in the industry.
 As he tells it, reducing waste is not just better for the environment; it is also more cost-effective for manufacturers and brands.
 And once the factories themselves change their practices, the benefits trickle down to all the brands that rely on them.